Recruiting & Employment

 - Senior Emergency 911 Operator staff members, in addition to the performing Emergency 911 Operator job duties, assist with performing quality assurance reviews that help to continuously improve the ECC's call-taking performance.
 See the job class specification for details about this position.

 - Police Operator and Dispatcher staff members act as radio dispatchers for the Cincinnati Police Department in addition to the performance of Emergency 911 Operator duties.
-In their role as dispatcher, these staff members are the lifeline between the ECC and the city's police officers.
+In their role as dispatcher, these staff members are the lifeline between the ECC and the city's police officers, parking enforcement officers, and other responders.
 See the job class specification for details about this position.

 - Emergency Services Dispatch Supervisors work around the clock providing operational oversight and supervision in the ECC, directing the work of and supporting our call-taking, dispatching and teletype staff.
 See the ESDS job class specification for details about this position.